JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 <h3 id="BullInfo">Bull Information</h3>
-You can come to this screen from the Bull Exams screen.
-Each field will have a hint associated with it to suggest the type of information this field accepts.
+In this screen, each field is associated with a hint that suggests the type of information accepted by the field.
 A field is highlighted in red if you enter invalid data.
-Also, at least one ID field among Tag, Tattoo, RFID and Brand has to be filled.
-The Bull's age is also mandatory and will be automatically filled if the date of birth has been filled.
-Remember to click on the save button after you have entered the necessary information.
-See screenshots below for an illustration.
-The first two screen shots from the left are for iPhone and the last one is for Android.
+Also, at least one of the ID fields -- Tag, RFID, Brand, and Tattoo -- has to be filled.
+The age of a bull is mandatory.
+If you provide the date of birth, the age of the bull will be automatically filled.
+Remember to click on the _Save_ button after you have entered the necessary (mandatory) information.

 <table>
  <tr>